St. Anthony's Roman Catholic Church (Sterling, Colorado): Architect

 John Philip Eisentraut graduated with an architectural degree in 1894 at Northwestern University in Illinois.
 He started an architectural firm in Deadwood, South Dakota, designing buildings mainly in South Dakota and Nebraska.

 Style

 The church is of Romanesque Revival style.
 The church's dimensional plan is irregular, with uneven vertical form.
 Each tower has a different roof level, with the main part having high sloped roofs.
 Throughout, arches are dominant.
 The tympanum in the entryways and rounded windows play into the main style.
 The many stained glass windows are a key feature of catholic churches.
 The main façade is brick, with cream colored voussoirs highlighting the curved windows.
 The foundation of the building is stone.

 National Register of Historic Places

-St. Anthony's Church was added to the National Register of Historic Places on June 3, 1982 because of its architectural significance.
-Its period of significance was from 1900-1924.
+St. Anthony's Church was added to the National Register of Historic Places on June 3, 1982, because of its architectural significance.
+Its period of significance was from 1900 to 1924.
 The buildings exterior has been preserved from that period.
 The private owner is the Roman Catholic Archdiocese of Denver.